-In hwrfrun/wrappers directory, the file global\vars.sh is used for setting a few environment variables to define the cycle(s) to be run by the wrapper scripts.
+In the hwrfrun/wrappers directory, the file global\vars.sh is used for setting a few environment variables to define the cycle(s) to be run by the wrapper scripts.
 The user should set the first four variables.
-Variables are set for the Matthew case provided by the DTC, they should be set to the values below.
+For the Irma case provided by the DTC, the variables should be set to the values given below.

-export START_TIME=YYYYMMDDHH Initial time of the forecast export SID=14L Storm ID, e.g. 14L is Matthew - the 14th storm of the Atlantic season; Invest 99 in the East Pacific would be 99E export CASE=HISTORY For most users, this will be HISTORY.
+export START_TIME=YYYYMMDDHH Initial time of the forecast export SID=11L Storm ID, e.g. 11L is Irma - the 11th storm of the Atlantic season; Invest 99 in the East Pacific would be 99E export CASE=HISTORY For most users, this will be HISTORY.
 FORE- CAST is reserved for real-time mode. export HOMEhwrf= Full path to the directory where HWRF has been installed, including /hwrfrun